8 Key Industries to Consider While Exploring Maryland Trade Schools & Colleges

 So if you are thinking of joining Maryland's health care workforce, it could easily be argued that now is the time to do it.
-Just take a look at some of these projected job-opening totals for the period from 2012 to 2022:3
+Just take a look at some of these projected job-opening totals for the 10-year period from 2016 to 2026:4

-- Nursing, psychiatric, and home health aides and assistants—14,000
+- Nursing, psychiatric, and home health aides and assistants—57,015

-- Counselors, social workers, and other community and social service specialists—8,900
+- Counselors, social workers, and other community and social service specialists—44,307

-- Medical and clinical lab technologists and technicians—2,700
+- Medical and clinical lab technologists and technicians—7,116

 2. Business and Professional Services

 With its proximity to the Eastern seaboard, access to major ports, rail lines, and highways, and ideal location next door to hubs like Washington, D.C. and Philadelphia, it's clear that Maryland is open for business.
-In fact, in 2014, the U.S. Department of Commerce ranked Maryland as first in the country for entrepreneurship and innovation for the third year in a row.2 And all of the major industries throughout the state—some of which are mentioned here—require business professionals.
+In fact, the U.S. Department of Commerce Foundation ranked Maryland the top state in the country for entrepreneurship and innovation three years in a row.5 And all of the major industries throughout the state—some of which are mentioned here—require business professionals.

-It is projected that, from 2012 to 2022, a huge number of business professionals will be needed in all sectors.
-Just take a look at the occupations below and their estimated number of job openings:3
+It is projected that, from 2016 to 2026, a huge number of business professionals will be needed in all sectors.
+Just take a look at the occupations below and their estimated number of job openings during that time frame:4

-- Advertising, marketing, promotions, public relations, and sales managers—2,400
+- Advertising, marketing, promotions, public relations, and sales managers—9,397

 3. Information Technology

-Maryland came in second place in the 2014 State Technology and Science Index produced by the Milken Institute.
+Maryland consistently ranks among the leaders in the State Technology and Science Index produced by the Milken Institute.
 The index examines every U.S. state's technology and science capabilities and their effect on economic development.
 Considerations include research and development, entrepreneurial infrastructure, and the technology and science workforce.
-One key highlight from the index is that Maryland excels in the commercialization of research projects, and it ranked second in the country for academic and federal research and development.6
+One key highlight from the index is that Maryland has the highest concentration of information science experts in the country.6

 Along with the promising results that came from the State Technology and Science Index, Maryland is also proud to have more than 30 new-business incubators that focus on technology companies.
 And in 2015, the state ranked first in academic research and development intensity, high-tech share of all businesses, and STEM (science, technology, engineering, and math) job concentration.
 Additionally, Baltimore ranked second for hot tech startup cities in the U.S.2